CHSS-IT/enrollchat/README.md

 ## Dependencies

+* Ruby 2.4.2
+* PostgreSQL for the database
+* Yarn for JS package management
+* Redis server

 The app presumes Heroku hosting and some development decisions reflect that presumption.

 Both the manual upload and the feed are dependent on Amazon S3 file storage, managed through Carrierwave.
 Your development and production environments will need to store these environment variables for S3: